BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 );
 ```

-✅ Creates a table with an auto-incrementing `id`, unique email, and non-null `name`.
+✅ Creates a table with an auto-incrementing `id`, unique `email`, and non-null `name`.

 ---

-### 📋 Show All Tables
+### 📋 List All Tables

 ```sql
 \dt
 ```

-✅ Lists all tables in the current database.
+✅ Displays all tables in the current database.

 ---